rqlite/rqlite/README.md

 You can learn about securing access, and restricting users' access, to rqlite [here](https://github.com/rqlite/rqlite/blob/master/doc/SECURITY.md).

 ## Projects using rqlite
-If you are using rqlite in a project, please generate a pull request to add it to this list.
+If you are using rqlite in a project, please generate a pull request to add it to this list. xxx
 * [OpenMarket](https://github.com/openmarket/openmarket) - A free, decentralized bitcoin-based marketplace.

 ## Pronunciation?